Alexintosh/Efficient-Frontier-2/notes.md

 USER EXPERIENCE

-1. Visit App
+1. Visit App - DONE
-2. Click button to open risk survey
+2. Click button to open risk survey - DONE
   a.
-Fill out risk survey (5 q's)
+Fill out risk survey (5 q's) - DONE
   b.
 On Submit, add each answer to the user object stored on the client
 3. Show input with investment % question & text explaining
   a. on submit, add to user object